 Industry Contacts and Activities

-Dr Kreps was founding Director of the Development & Enterprise Unit for the Faculty of Business, Law and the Built Environment between Aug 06 and Jan 08.
-Manchester Digital, the region’s trade association for New Media and IT organisations, has appointed Dr Kreps as Accessibility and Web Standards expert on the Judges Panel for the Big Chip Awards, the regional awards for the Digital Industry, every year since 2006.
+Manchester Digital, the region’s trade association for New Media and IT organisations, has appointed Dr Kreps as a member of the Judges Panel for the Big Chip Awards, the UK’s longest running digital industry awards and the biggest outside London, every year since 2006.
 Dr Kreps works with a number of the companies in the region’s Digital Sector, and further afield.